-Atagi previously worked for the US Apple Association, UnitedFresh, the National Association of State Departments of Agriculture (NASDA), been the Secretariat for the World Chlorine Council, and the American Chemistry Council.
-He is currently the Board Chair of the National Industrial Hemp Council (NIHC).
+In the private sector, Atagi worked for the US Apple Association, UnitedFresh, the National Association of State Departments of Agriculture (NASDA), been the Secretariat for the World Chlorine Council, and the American Chemistry Council.

-Atagi is a strong business development professional and a graduate of the University of Notre Dame and University of Maryland MBA program.
+Atagi is a strong business development professional and a graduate of the University of Notre Dame and the University of Maryland MBA program

 Steve Gardner most recently served as the Corn Refiner Association's second-ranking executive and Corporate Secretary.
 He provided leadership, management and vision to ensure that CRA has the necessary operational controls, administrative, and people systems in place to effectively grow the organization, ensuring financial strength and operating efficiency.